YohPaN/carrouflix/Readme.md

 ```

 ## Styling
-As mentioned in [Integration](#integration) part, the `div` with the class name "carouflix" will determine the width and height of the slider.
+As mentioned in [Integration](#integration) part, the parent node of the `div` with the class name "carouflix" will determine the width and height of the slider.
 By default, each picture will take 100% of the height of the slider.

 ### CSS values